huggingface/datasets/docs/source/exploring.rst

 Features and columns
 ------------------------------------------------------

 A :class:`nlp.Dataset` instance is more precisely a table with **rows** and **columns** in which the columns are typed.
-Querying an example (a single row) will thus return a python dictionnary with keys corresponding to columns names, and values corresponding to the example's value for each column.
+Querying an example (a single row) will thus return a python dictionary with keys corresponding to columns names, and values corresponding to the example's value for each column.

 You can get the number of rows and columns of the dataset with various standard attributes: